WDMJ AM 1320 and WDMJ FM 95.7* (1965-1971) by Joe Hutchens

 Left are two pictures taken in 2009.
 The first is of me at WDMJ/WIAN and the second is me in the WJPD FM studio.

-After retirement from AT&T Mobility in 2008, I move back home and worked part-time for a year and a half at Northern Star Broadcasting as a board operator/announcer.
+After retirement from AT&T Mobility in 2008, I moved back home and worked part-time for a year and a half at Northern Star Broadcasting as a board operator/announcer.
 Of course, I was paid near minimum wage.
 I even vacuumed and swept the floors, and it seemed forever before they would let me start voice-tracking on WJPD FM.
 It was something I had never done before!

 (Voice-tracking is when a disc jockey prerecords his on-air show.
 It is then combined with songs, commercials, and other elements by computer to produce a product that sounds like a live air-shift.
 Voice-tracking is very, very common on many radio stations.
 It's a way for station owners to economically get, use and maximize good on-air talent.
 In fact, some of the announcers you hear on-air locally are nowhere near Marquette.)